JDLabOrg/WinIUManual/source/panels/widgets.rst

 ``````````````
 .. image:: /_static/panels/style/property/019_import.png

-In the import property, you can change or delete composition.
+In the import property, you can change or delete :doc:`composition</sheet/composition>`.
 See :doc:`characteristics</widgets/complex/import>`.

 .. _panel_style_property: